 Payments for services rendered in Puerto Rico

-In general, payments made by the Government of Puerto Rico or any person in the conduct of a trade or business or for the production of income in excess of $500 to another person (individual or entity) for services performed within Puerto Rico are subject to a seven percent (10%) withholding.
-The amount withheld should be deposited with the Puerto Rico Treasury Department on or before the tenth (10) day of the month following the close of the month in which the tax was deducted.
+In general, payments made by the Government of Puerto Rico or any person in the conduct of a trade or business or for the production of income in excess of $500 to another person (individual or entity) for services performed within Puerto Rico are subject to a ten percent (10%) withholding.
+The amount withheld should be deposited with the Puerto Rico Treasury Department on or before the fifteenth (15) day of the month following the close of the month in which the tax was deducted.
 (Form 480.9A).

 The following payments are exempted from this requirement:

 - Payments made to hospitals, clinics, terminal patient homes, homes for the elderly and institutions for the disabled.
 The term “hospital or clinic” does not include the rendering of laboratory services, except when the laboratory forms an integral part of a hospital or clinic.

 - Payments made to organizations that are exempt pursuant to the provisions of Section 1101.01 of the 2011 Internal Revenue Code of Puerto Rico (Code).